offbynull/learn/Math/input/input.md

 ```

 `{bm} /(Fraction division)/i`
-Recall that when you divide two integer numbers, you're effectively doing repetitive subtracting -- you're counting how many iterations you can remove the second value from the first.
+Recall that when you divide two integer numbers, you're effectively doing repetitive subtracting -- you're counting how many iterations you can subtract the second value from the first.
 For example, performing...

  * `{kt} 12 \div 3` is the same as `{kt} 12-3-3-3-3` -- quotient is 4.